josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/⚖️_palestine_action_proscription_case_study.md

-# ⚖️ Case Study: Palestine Action & Prescription Under Legal Ambiguity
+# ⚖️ Case Study: Palestine Action & Proscription Under Legal Ambiguity
-**First created:** 2025-12-13 | **Last updated:** 2025-12-13
+**First created:** 2025-12-13 | **Last updated:** 2025-12-23
 *A live case study of how legal indeterminacy, political pressure, and institutional stress produce enforcement instability.*

 ---

 ## 🛰️ Orientation

-This node examines the prescription of *Palestine Action* as a **live, contested case study** — not to adjudicate the correctness of the decision, but to analyse how policing institutions behave when law, politics, and security narratives are all in flux.
+This node examines the proscription of *Palestine Action* as a **live, contested case study** — not to adjudicate the correctness of the decision, but to analyse how policing institutions behave when law, politics, and security narratives are all in flux.

 At the time of writing:
-- the prescription decision is under judicial challenge,
+- the proscription decision is under judicial challenge,
 - legal interpretation remains unsettled,
 - and frontline policing is required to act as if the law were stable.